Best Term Life Insurance Companies in 2025

 If you outlive your term policy, coverage ends unless you renew at higher rates based on your current age.
 If you need coverage beyond the term, consider permanent life insurance or convert part of your term policy to whole life before expiration.
 Top term life insurers offer flexible conversion options and competitive rates for transitioning to long-term coverage.

-Term life insurance affordably protects your loved ones during financially vulnerable years.
-Whether raising a family, paying off debt or planning for children's education, the right term policy provides peace of mind.
+Term life insurance can affordably protect your loved ones during financially vulnerable years.
+Whether raising a family, paying off debt or planning for children's education, the right term policy can provide peace of mind.

-Nationwide leads MoneyGeek's rankings for the best term life insurance companies, while Allstate offers the most affordable rates and GEICO excels for seniors.
-Compare term lengths, coverage amounts and premiums to find coverage that fits your needs and budget
+Legal & General leads MoneyGeek's rankings for the best overall term life insurance, while Lincoln Financial offers the most affordable rates and Pacific Life is the best for young adults.
+Compare term lengths, coverage amounts and premiums to find coverage that fits your needs and budget.

 Compare Life Insurance Rates